rigexpert/fobos-sdr/README.md

 ## What is actually Fobos SDR

-For more info see the main product page
+For more info visit the main product page

 https://rigexpert.com/en/products/kits-en/fobos-sdr/